Pusher configuration: Propeller

-In case of propeller/tail proximity, a blade break can hit the tail or produce destructive vibrations leading to a loss of control.
+In case of propeller/tail proximity, a blade break can hit the tail or produce destructive vibrations, leading to a loss of control.

 Crew members risk striking the propeller while attempting to bail out of a single-engined airplane with a pusher prop.
 At least one early ejector seat was designed specifically to counter this risk.
 Some modern light aircraft include a parachute system that saves the entire aircraft, thus averting the need to bail out.

 Engine

 Engine location in the pusher configuration might endanger the aircraft's occupants in a crash or crash-landing in which engine momentum projects through the cabin.
-For example, with the engine placed directly behind the cabin, during a nose-on impact the engine momentum may carry the engine through the firewall and cabin, and might injure some cabin occupant(s).
+For example, with the engine placed directly behind the cabin, during a nose-on impact, the engine momentum may carry the engine through the firewall and cabin, and might injure some cabin occupants.

 Aircraft loading

 Spinning propellers are always a hazard on ground working, such as loading or embarking the airplane.
-Tractor configuration leaves the rear of the plane as relatively safe working area, while a pusher is dangerous to approach from behind, while a spinning propeller may suck in things and people nearby in front of it with fatal results to both the plane and the people sucked in.
+The tractor configuration leaves the rear of the plane as relatively safe working area, while a pusher is dangerous to approach from behind, while a spinning propeller may suck in things and people nearby in front of it with fatal results to both the plane and the people sucked in.
 Even more hazardous are unloading operations, especially mid-air, such as dropping supplies on parachute or skydiving operations, which are next to impossible with a pusher configuration airplane, especially if propellers are mounted on fuselage or sponsons.